Marine Scotland Blog

 Section 117 of the Marine (Scotland) Act 2010 provides Scottish Ministers with the power to designate seal haul out sites.
-Following work between Marine Scotland and the Sea Mammal Research Unit (SMRU) at the University of St Andrews a number of sites were identified.
+Following work between the Marine Directorate and the Sea Mammal Research Unit (SMRU) at the University of St Andrews a number of sites were identified.
 A map of all 195 locations can be found here.

 Under the Marine (Scotland) Act 2010 it is an offence to intentionally, or recklessly harass a seal at a designated haul out site.
-Marine Scotland has produced guidance which includes examples of actions that might constitute harassment and information on behaving responsibly around seal haul outs.Karen Hall, NatureScot Marine Ecology Advisor comments:
+The Marine Directorate has produced guidance which includes examples of actions that might constitute harassment and information on behaving responsibly around seal haul outs.Karen Hall, NatureScot Marine Ecology Advisor comments:

 Seals rest on land to conserve energy, or for females to nurse their young.
 This is also time when the seals can regulate their temperature while they moult, either due to pups growing in their adult fur, or the annual moult of adults.
 Regulating temperature in water and swimming all expends energy.
 When forced to enter the water to avoid a perceived threat, seals are stressed and use additional energy.
 It is also a danger to new pups that may be injured or killed by adults in large groups that rush into the water.

 There are some body language cues that can let you know if you are at risk of disturbing seals.
 They have a three-stage response to perceived threats: